Last updated on November 16th, 2020

-And since I’d rather make my own confections than buy a bag of fun-size Snickers any day, I can sit around my house putting skeleton-themed hoodies on the cats and gorging myself on my latest favorite creation: chocolate pumpkin seed toffee.
+And since I’d rather make my own confections than buy a bag of fun-size Snickers any day, I can sit around my house putting costumes on the cats and gorging myself on my latest favorite creation: chocolate pumpkin seed toffee.

-The following is based on a peanut toffee recipe from Gourmet, switched up with pumpkin seeds and a little spicy heat.
-The toffee won’t stick in your teeth like peanut brittle, thanks to the massive quantity of butter therein—but there’s ample chewiness provided by the seeds.
+This pumpkin seed toffee won’t stick in your teeth like peanut brittle, thanks to the massive quantity of butter therein—but there’s ample chewiness provided by the seeds.

-- 2 sticks unsalted butter, cut into pieces and softened to room temperature
+- 16 tablespoons (2 sticks) unsalted butter, cut into pieces and softened to room temperature

 - 1/8 teaspoon kosher salt